Test Your Home for Radon

 Testing for Radon

 Every home should be tested for radon in the lowest livable level of the home, even if it's an unfinished area.
-Testing can be done with either a short-term test lasting 2-5 days, or a long-term test lasting 91 days to one year.
-Tri-County Health Department offers free short term radon tests for residents, or test kits can be purchased online.
+Testing can be done with either a short-term test lasting 2-5 days or a long-term test lasting 91 days to one year.
+Test kits can be purchased online.

 Radon Resistant New Construction (RRNC)

 Some home builders offer their homes to be built with a passive radon mitigation system, otherwise known as RRNC.
 This passive radon mitigation system vents the air from under the home to above the eave of the roof using a pipe that is hidden in the walls of the home.
 This offers the advantage of a radon mitigation system while hiding all of the components.

 Homes built with RRNC should still be tested, and if radon levels are high, a fan can be installed in the attic.
 The addition of a fan turns a passive system into an active system, further reducing radon levels.

 Radon can dissolve in groundwater and be released into the air of a home when used for showers, laundry, and other purposes.
 Radon in water is not widespread and is primarily an issue in homes with water supplies from private wells that use groundwater.

 The main concern is not with the drinking water, but rather with the increased amount of radon added into the indoor air in addition to the radon coming from the soil.
 A radon-in-air test will measure this contribution if the house is occupied during testing.

 Training for Real Estate Professionals

 Tri-County Health Department provides on-site training for real estate offices in the Denver Metro area.
 The objectives of this training are to educate Realtors about: